 Interested teams must provide a submission package on the HeroX platform by 4:59 p.m.
-MT on June 15, 2023.
-Teams will not be eligible to compete if a submission is not provided by the deadline.
+MT on June 13, 2024.
+Teams will not be eligible to compete if a complete submission is not provided by the deadline.
 Submissions will be reviewed and scored by national laboratory researchers and DOE staff using the evaluation criteria and scoring rubrics listed in the subsections below.
 Each submission for CWC should be less than 1,500 words and include a response for each of the following subsections.
+No images will be accepted in the written document, but HeroX will provide space for a single, optional cover image to be uploaded.
+Any images in the document will not be reviewed.

-Ultimately, this collegiate competition is designed to foster educational programs and would benefit from classroom curriculum as well as the creation of remote learning, industry partnerships, informal independent-study projects, industry mentorships, and clubs.
+Ultimately, this collegiate competition is designed to foster educational programs and would benefit from classroom curricula as well as the creation of remote learning, industry partnerships, informal independent-study projects, industry mentorships, and clubs.

 The submission requirements are listed below, with the relevant rubric included in each section.
 DOE reserves the right to post or link to public portions of the submission, and all submissions are subject to the Freedom of Information Act.
-Please reference Appendix C, Sections C.3 and C.9for more information.
+Please reference Appendix C for more information.
 The submission will be scored out of a possible total of 100 points.